Cyber Incident & Breach Trends Report (released January 25, 2018)

 Data Protection & Privacy Day Press Release (January 25, 2018)

-2017 Cyber Incident & Breach Readiness Guide - For nearly a decade OTA has published a Breach Readiness Guide to help organizations enhance data protection and prepare for a breach incident.
+2017 Cyber Incident & Breach Readiness Guide (PDF) - For nearly a decade OTA has published a Breach Readiness Guide to help organizations enhance data protection and prepare for a breach incident.
 Reflecting the evolution of cybercrime beyond the traditional breach, the 2017 Guide has been broadened to include the wider impact of cyber incidents.

-2016 Data Protection & Breach Readiness Guide - Updated May 16, 2016
+2016 Data Protection & Breach Readiness Guide

 Updated to include year-end data, additional international regulatory information and expanded discussion on cyber insurance.

-Overview Briefing Deck (PDF, February 3, 2016)
+Overview Briefing Deck (PDF, 2016)

 The OTA Data Protection & Breach Readiness Guide has been developed to help organizations of all sizes in both the public and private sector.
 Content has been included to help aid a broad range of stakeholders ranging from business and technical decision makers and privacy and security professionals to web and app developers.
 The goal is to help readers better understand the issues and solutions which can enhance their data protection practices and enable them to develop readiness plans in the event they incur a data loss incident.
 See Security Best Practices